OpenResearchInstitute/documents/Regulatory/README.md

 https://vimeo.com/536463719

-### Second, documents relating to Open Source and Debris Mitigation Rules.
+### Third, documents relating to Open Source and Debris Mitigation Rules.

 Slide deck and position paper are included.
 A video presentation will be linked as soon as the Ham Expo August 2021 embargo has expired.